 Next, I weighed the pork so I could estimate how much salt to use.

 Normally, I liberally salt my roasts like it’s raining cats and dogs.
 But in this case, I wanted to be more judicious in my seasoning ’cause the long cooking time will concentrate the salt.
 In the end, I followed Judy Rodger’s rule of thumb: use ¾ teaspoon of medium-coarse salt for every 1 pound of meat.
 (Using fine salt?
 Use about half that amount.)

 Then, I tucked in the garlic cloves…

 …and salted the pork all over.

-I placed the roast on top of the bacon, skin-side up…
+…and placed the roast on top of the bacon, skin-side up.

-…placed on the lid, and cooked the roast on low for ~16 hours.
+I plopped on the lid and cooked the roast on low for about 16 hours.
 Don’t add any liquid!

 When the pork was finished cooking…